Stick & Jake Do Lunch

 I have said numerous times that one way to avoid problems in Thailand is to refrain from doing things in Thailand that you would not do at home.
 But perhaps an even better rule to follow is to refrain from doing things that a Thai guy wouldn't do.
 Now before the detractors refer to the motorbike taxi riders or other Thais from difficult backgrounds, consider a Thai of similar social standing as yourself.
 Refrain from doing things a Thai guy wouldn't do and I am utterly convinced you will avoid many of the common problems that beset foreign men in Thailand.

 ining in Emporium on Friday night, at the adjacent table were a bunch of teenagers wearing sports gear emblazoned with the name and logo of their school which is widely regarded as the best school in Thailand following the British curriculum.
 What struck me as strange was not that they were speaking absolutely perfect English – but that they all did with a strong American accent.
 This school has a preference for hiring Brits, overlooking Aussies and Kiwis notwithstanding that Antipodeans often speak a version of English easier understood than anyone born north of Watford.
 So where does the American accent come from!?

 Quote of the week comes from a Pattaya bar owner, "It's the same price for a good looking one", poking at those who go for birds who are, shall we say, appetite killers.

 Reader's story of the week comes from Mega, the brilliant trip report "Tales of Caves, Monks and Serpents".

-From The Nation, a mainstream publication gets it right reporting that Thailand's sex workers do not want to be rescued.
+From The Nation, a mainstream publication gets it right reporting that Thailand's sex workers do not want to

 Pakistan and India almost go to war in Pattaya!